 3.4.a.
-The program must offer at least four resident positions.
-(Core)
+Programs should have at least two residents enrolled per level of education.
+(Detail)

 3.5.
 Resident Transfers

 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring resident, and Milestones evaluations upon matriculation. ^(Core)